metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

       Defaults to ``false``.
    :json string scope: Optional.
 A space-separated list of OAuth scopes to
       grant to the requesting client for the newly created user.
-Unknown scopes are rejected.
+Unknown scopes are rejected, and so is ``openid``: this endpoint issues the token directly and cannot return an ID token.
 Restricted scopes are accepted only when they have been granted to the OAuth client by the MetaBrainz OAuth provider.
    :reqheader Authorization: **Required.** HTTP Basic client authentication.
    :reqheader Content-Type: **Required.** ``application/json``.